2025 Murray State Racers football team

-The 2025 Murray State Racers football team represent Murray State University as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
-The Racers are led by second-year head coach Jody Wright and play home games at Roy Stewart Stadium in Murray, Kentucky.
+The 2025 Murray State Racers football team represented Murray State University as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
+The Racers were led by second-year head coach Jody Wright and played their home games at Roy Stewart Stadium in Murray, Kentucky.

 Preseason

 MVFC poll

 The Missouri Valley Football Conference released its preseason poll on July 21, 2025, voted on by league athletic directors, coaches, and media members.
 The Racers were predicted to finish last in the conference.